 Rubio’s hypocrisy belongs in the latter category.
 In fact, it should merit its own dictionary term – rubiocrisy (noun, adhering to one's standards only when politically expedient) – because it threatens to have broader and more serious repercussions here in the Americas.

 The problem isn’t the historic Trump-Kim summit that took place Tuesday in Singapore.
 I, too, was OK with it; I favor U.S. engagement with U.S. foes when there’s an opening.
 Though it rarely yields short-term results, it usually gets America’s foot in the door long-term more effectively than isolation does.
 The U.S.'s failed half-century of non-engagement with communist Cuba was a good reminder of that.

-And Cuba brings us to the real reason Rubio displayed such egregious rubiocrisy by giving Trump a pass for pow-wowing with Kim – for efforting “peace,” as Rubio tweeted, with the Nuclearized Nutjob of the North.
+But Cuba brings us to the real reason Rubio displayed such egregious rubiocrisy by giving Trump a pass for pow-wowing with Kim – for efforting “peace,” as Rubio tweeted, with the Nuclearized Nutjob of the North.

 Two years ago Rubio, a Republican Cuban-American, accused former President Barack Obama, a Democrat, of all but selling his soul to Beelzebub by flying to Havana to meet with then Cuban dictator Raúl Castro.
 Rubio called it “one of the most disgraceful trips ever taken by a U.S. president anywhere in the world.”

 Yet Obama never fawned over Castro as embarrassingly as Trump kissed up to Kim.
 Trump –who just six months ago called North Korea a "cruel dictatorship" – barely brought up Kim’s murderous human rights record in Singapore.
 Instead, he gushed that the communist tyrant is a “talented” guy who “loves his people” and they “love him.”